This COVID-19 thing is everywhere. How will that impact Orientation?

 What if I need to change my major?

-You will not be able to change your major before you attend Orientation.
+You will not be able to change your major before you participate in Remote Orientation.
 This means you will need to attend the Orientation session that corresponds to the major you selected when you applied to Cal State LA.
-For more details, please see the "Freshmen" or "Transfers" tab located on the top left of this page.
+But when you attend New Student Advising and Registration, an advisor will be able to help you change your major if you are a first-year student.
+Note that transfer students are expected to pursue the major into which they were accepted.

 How much does it cost to attend Orientation?